AwatefMenewer/100-days-of-code/README.md

 ### Day 37:  Oct  19, 2021

 **Today's Progress**:  Learned how to setting up Webpack with SCSS  in react  Continue challenge in codewar

+### Day 38:  Oct  19, 2021

+**Today's Progress**:  Learned how to put every component in sigle file in react   and Continue challenge in codewar

+**Thoughts**: I like how every component be a single page make it easy to handle each file and finger out where error come from